oneacik/mindoo/public/Events/DDD-GDA/DDD-GDA Control plane.md

 | Michał Giergielewicz | Workshop/Presentations               | Tactical DDD/ES                           | Gdańsk   | None?             |

 Please adjust the topics to the [[DDD-GDA Meritocratic Strategy|Current Plan]]

+### Tips

+- Usually it is good to start from the sponsors

 ## Company Relations